qpdf/qpdf/manual/contributing.rst

 Code Formatting
 ---------------

-The qpdf source code is formatting using clang-format ≥ version 15 with a :file:`.clang-format` file at the top of the source tree.
+The qpdf source code is formatting using clang-format version 16 with a :file:`.clang-format` file at the top of the source tree.
 The :file:`format-code` script reformats all the source code in the repository.
-You must have ``clang-format`` in your path, and it must be at least version 15.
+You must have ``clang-format-16`` in your path.

 For emacs users, the :file:`.dir-locals.el` file configures emacs ``cc-mode`` for an indentation style that is similar to but not